PRENUPTIAL AGREEMENT – SHORT RECKONINGS MAKE LONG FRIENDS

 6. Premarital Agreement in Serbia

-It is very rare to find the contract that is modifying the Statute’s norms in accordance with partners actual economic contribution and power.
+It is very rare to find a contract that modifies the Statute’s norms in accordance with the partners actual economic contribution and power.

 Most marriage contracts underline the movable and immovable assets that are included in the sole business of a spouse, whereas the future property will be joint property.
 However, this represents a repeated statutory provision, hence, does not serve the purpose of the marriage agreement.